crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 - https://catalog.data.gov/en/dataset/public-school-locations-current
 - https://catalog.data.gov/dataset/detroit-public-libraries

+## Saturday 20211204-0945 - 20211204-1000: 15 minutes

+I think we will have the script download the data if it does not exist.

+Let's write it in such a way that there is no dependency on GDAL.

+I rewrote it to not have a dependency on GDAL, but I think I will keep the dependency on invisibleroads-macros-disk

 # Schedule

-    Make smaller version of public school locations Map public school locations
+    Make smaller version of public school locations

+    Map public school locations
     Make example that uses view: map-pydeck-screengrid -- widget